 The Lethbridge high level bridge, or the Lethbridge viaduct, was constructed between 1907–1909.
-This train bridge is the largest railway structure in Canada and the largest of its type in the world.
+This bridge is the largest railway structure in Canada and the largest of its type in the world.
 Spanning the Oldman river valley the train bridge is a major part of the Lethbridge landscape.

 “Mike has some amazing bridge pictures.
 We got a large print for our TV-room and a smaller one for each of our kids that moved away.
 GREAT Christmas gifts!!”Leo

-Bridge for all seasons
+The Bridge in all seasons

 I have had the privilege of shooting the bridge in all seasons and in all weather conditions.
 Well it may be better to photograph the bridge when it is warm out the pictures look a lot better in bad weather.